tmenier/flurl-site/content/docs/client-lifetime.md

 var data = await "http://api.com/endpoint".GetJsonAsync();
 ```

-_* As of 3.0, scheme are port are also part of the cache key.
+_* As of 3.0, scheme and port are also part of the cache key.
 So for example, if you are hitting both http and https endpoints of the same host, you'll have 2 client instances that can be configured independently._

 ### Managing Instances Explicitly